How to Become a Locksmith in Delaware in 2026 (No License Required)

 Working for a Locksmith Company

-Cons: Lower earning ceiling, you’re building someone else’s business.
+Cons: lower earning ceiling, you are building someone else’s business.

 Running Your Own Locksmith Business

-Most successful locksmiths start by working for someone else for 1-2 years to learn the business, then go out on their own.
+Most successful locksmiths start by working for someone else for 1 to 2 years to learn the business, then go out on their own.

 Delaware Locksmith Market: Where the Work Is

-Delaware might be small, but it’s got work.
+Delaware might be small, but it has work.

 Wilmington Metro

-Population 70,000+, with the metro area hitting 700,000.
+Population 70,000 and up, with the metro area hitting 700,000.
 Tons of residential lockouts, commercial buildings, and automotive work.
 Competition is higher, but so is demand.

 Dover